Yep, all 5 films into one review. Why? Because the films try to be grand and epic, and lengthy.

 Anyway, yeah, I still love this film.
 I loved the plot, the pacing, the action, Marky Mark, the autobots, the villains (who are as brutal as ever).
 This franchise was made for me.

-PS: The length of the film is great than the previous entries.
+PS: The length of the film is bigger than the previous entries.
 But you know what they say, everything is bigger in Texas.

 PPS: Michael Bay still has the urge to have a gangster mini-bot in his films.